yuloh/yuloh.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

 I used to be a bike mechanic, now I write software.
-Currently living in Palo Alto, CA.
+Currently living in Black Mountain, NC.